ewdemmons/My-Life/replit.md

   - Colored hierarchy lines for nested children
   - Card elevation with subtle shadows

+### Drag-and-Drop Interactions
+- **Long-press to drag**: Hold an entry for 400ms to enter drag mode
+- **Hierarchy changes**: Tap another entry while dragging to move as sub-entry
+- **Confirmation modal**: Shows "Move '[title]' as a sub-entry under '[new parent]'?"
+- **Haptic feedback**: Touch feedback on iOS/Android devices
+- **Category inheritance**: Moving to new parent inherits category of target

+### Clickable URLs
+- URLs in descriptions are automatically detected (http/https)
+- Displayed as blue underlined links
+- Tapping opens in device browser via Linking.openURL

 ### Recycle Bin
 - Deleted items stored for 30 days
 - Restore or permanently delete from Profile screen